Monday, April 21, 2014

 * The appropriate church government.

-* The nature of hell.
+* The nature of h-ll.

 Taking "The History of Christianity" at CCU under the incredible teaching of Dr. Megan DeVore, I learned of the historical reasons for various denominational convictions, which helps me to understand why certain practices are so engrained in certain communities, even when they drastically differ with other Christian communities.